hugoferrinholopes/hugoferrinholopes.github.io/_pages/about.md

 I am a PhD candidate in Comparative Politics at [ICS, University of Lisbon](https://www.ics.ulisboa.pt/).
 My doctoral studies have benefited from research stays at the [EUI](https://www.eui.eu/en/academic-units/political-and-social-sciences) and [IPP-CSIC](https://ipp.csic.es/en/about-ipp).

 My thesis examines how intra-party divisions can have both negative and positive effects on party and voter behavior.
-In a parallel stream of research, I study the pathways through which youth people gain access to and shape political institutions—with a special emphasis on party youth wings the role of youth wings as "ideological watchdogs" within parties.
+In a parallel stream of research, I study the pathways through which youth people gain access to and shape political institutions—with a special emphasis on party youth wings as "ideological watchdogs" within parties.

 Methodologically, I design, conduct, and analyze cross-sectional surveys and randomized experiments with party members and voters, both as partners and subjects, to study these topics in Western democracies.
 I am also interested in quasi-experimental methods for causal inference.